m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/actions/fade-alpha.md

 });`

 export const more = [
-{ description: <>To make a [dissolve effect] between one entity and another, place them in the same position, and set one entity's alpha to 0.
-Then run two <code>FadeAlpha</code> actions: one that fades out the first entity and another that fades in the second entity.</>,
+{ description: <>To make a [dissolve effect] between one node and another, place them in the same position, and set one node's alpha to 0.
+Then run two <code>FadeAlpha</code> actions: one that fades out the first node and another that fades in the second node.</>,
 code: `const sceneOne = new Scene({ backgroundColor: WebColors.Aquamarine });
 game.addScene(sceneOne);